 Yes, the course has been designed to allow participants to complete all content online.

 No, you do not need any prior level of knowledge, and we hope to provide useful information to people at a range of educational levels.
 As it is fully online, basic computer skills are required to complete the course.
 You will also need a unique (not-shared) email address to sign up for a profile at mooc.utas.edu.au and to enrol in a course.

 There are no exams or assignments.
 However, there are quizzes for you to gain insight into your learning.
-Access to the next module is dependent on having completed the end-of-unit quiz for the previous module.
+Access to the next module is dependent on having completed the end-of-module quiz for the previous module.
 Completion of the final quiz is required for you to receive your certificate of completion.

 Unfortunately there are no extensions possible.
 Post closure you will be able to access your completion certificate/s.